-- Lewis' political writings. - A political sophisticate. - "On Bolshevism" (1939): "Soviet Bolshevism and German Nazism are evil twins." - Justin Buckley Dyer and Micah J. Watson: - "With an education hard to imagine today, Lewis could appreciate the intellectual and philosophical transitions that had transpired from Plato to John Locke to the contemporary theorists of his own day.
-Lewis was well-versed in philosophy and ethics and political thought, including natural law theory."
-[C. S. Lewis on Politics and the Natural Law.] - CSL: Given the realities of human nature, politics is a "necessary evil." - In a normal [good] society, people would go about their lives with relatively little concern about how the government is operating. - The more dysfunctional a political system, the more we must pay attention. - CSL: "A sick society must think much about politics...
+- Lewis' political writings. - A political sophisticate. - CSL: In a normal [good] society, people would go about their lives with relatively little concern about how the government is operating. - The more dysfunctional a political system, the more we must pay attention. - CSL: "A sick society must think much about politics...
 To ignore the subject may be fatal cowardice."